-It is estimated that nonfarm industries will grow at a rate of 13.8 percent for a total of 6,800 new jobs in this time period.
+• Retail trade is expected to add 1,200 jobs while growing 15.6 percent over the new jobs in this time period.
 While traditionally agriculture (farm) has been the primary industry in the county, it is expected to grow at a rate of 4.9 percent.
 Actual industry projections are listed below.